Optimal and exact recovery on the general nonuniform Hypergraph Stochastic Block Model: Introduction

 \section{Introduction}

 The task of \emph{community detection}, or \emph{clustering}, consists in partitioning the vertices of a graph into groups that are similarly connected \cite{Abbe2018CommunityDA}.
 It has become one of the central problems in network analysis and machine learning \cite{Shi2000NormalizedCA, Newman2002RandomGM, Ng2002SpectralCA, Arias2014CommunityDI}.
 Random graph models, which generate community structure with a specified ground truth, have been frequently employed in many clustering algorithms, for benchmarking and proving theoretical guarantees.
-Mathematically, let $G = (V, E)$ be a graph on $n$ vertices, where $V=[n]$ is composed of $K$ disjoint blocks, i.e., $V = \cup_{k=1}^{K} V_k$.
-Then the proportion of each block can be denoted by $\alpha_k = |V_k|/|V|$ and we define the vector $\balpha = (\alpha_1, \ldots, \alpha_K)$ with $\|\balpha\|_1 = 1$.
-Let $\bz \in [K]^n$ denote the membership vector of the vertices, i.e., $z_v = k$ if the vertex $v$ belongs to block $V_k$.
-Let $\hat{\bz}$ denote an estimation of $\bz$ obtained from some algorithm.
-To evaluate the accuracy of $\hat{\bz}$, we define the \emph{mismatch} ratio, which counts the proportion of incorrectly clustered nodes:
+Mathematically, let $\gG = (\gV, \gE)$ be a graph, where the vertex set $\gV=[N]$ is composed of $K$ disjoint blocks, i.e., $\gV = \cup_{k=1}^{K} \gV_k$.
+The proportion of each block is denoted by $\alpha_k = |\gV_k|/|\gV|$ and we define the vector $\rvalpha = (\alpha_1, \ldots, \alpha_K)$ with $\|\rvalpha\|_1 = 1$.
+Let $\rvy \in [K]^{N}$ denote the membership vector of the vertices, i.e., $\ervy(v) = \ervy_{v} = k$ if the vertex $v$ belongs to block $\gV_k$.
+Let $\widehat{\rvy}$ denote some estimation of $\rvy$.
+To evaluate the accuracy of $\widehat{\rvy}$, we define the \emph{mismatch} ratio, counting the proportion of incorrectly clustered nodes: